 What is The Tarka Trail?

 The Tarka Trail is a 180 mile, figure of eight walking and cycling trail that follows the route travelled by Tarka the Otter in the famous novel by Henry Williamson.
 The Tarka Trail will take you through ancient villages, wooded valleys, along the banks of rivers, high over moorland with spectacular views of Dartmoor and Exmoor and along dramatic sea cliffs and vast expanses of beautiful beaches.

 Find out more about The Tarka Trail

 Where is The Tarka Trail?

 The entire route is centered around the ancient market town of Barnstaple, the principle town in the North Devon region.
-The north loop travels up through Exmoor into Lynton and the Valley of the Rocks then back along the coast.
-The southern loop follows the river Torridge deep into the heart of Otter country, through Torrington, turning at Okehampton on the fringe of Dartmoor National Park and heading back towards Barnstaple.
+The north loop travels up through Exmoor into Lynton and the Valley of Rocks then back along the coast.
+The south loop follows the river Torridge deep into the heart of Otter country, through Torrington, turning at Okehampton on the fringe of Dartmoor National Park and heading back towards Barnstaple.

 Alongside the main north and south Tarka Trail routes are a series of short, circular walks designed to take a couple of hours, helping you to explore the villages and points of interest along the trail.

 Where can I cycle on The Tarka Trail?

 The Tarka Trail is a combination of footpaths and bridleways with a large section being an old, converted railway line.
 The Tarka Trail between Braunton and Meeth is a section of flat, tarmacked, unused railway which provides 30 miles of traffic free cycling – the longest stretch in the UK.
 The Tarka Trail shares some sections with The National Cycle Network.
 Routes 27 and Route 3 criss-cross The Tarka Trail with sections where off-raod cycling is available.